AlePini/PandOS/README.md

 * Follow the instructions above to compile the project.
 * Then open umps3 and create a new Machine.
 * Replace "Core File" with build/PandOS.core.umps and "Symbol Table" PandOS.stab.umps
-* Fianlly, click on "PowerON" and "Continue" to launch
+* Finally, click on "PowerON" and "Continue" to launch

 ## Credits
 Mattia Biondi and Renzo Davoli for [µMPS3](https://github.com/virtualsquare/umps3)